fhunleth/bbb-buildroot-fwup/README.md

 not unreasonable.

 If you want to verify what happened, place the SDCard into your PC.
-You should see two rootfs file systems and you can verify that one of them as a `/etc/issue` file with the "v1" contents and the other rootfs has a `/etc/issue` with the "v2" contents.
+You should see two rootfs file systems and you can verify that one of them has a `/etc/issue` file with the "v1" contents and the other rootfs has a `/etc/issue` with the "v2" contents.